 Initial testing rated each product’s ease of application and original gloss and reflective qualities.
 In the summer of 2008, the test panels were mounted on a wooden rack (aka: “The Rack”), which was set up in an unobstructed area on the roof of the PS workshop in Sarasota, Fla., to ensure that all panels received the same amount of weather exposure.
 The top part of each panel was covered to create a control area that testers used for comparison over time.
 Every six months, we disassembled The Rack and rated the panels on how well their coating integrity, gloss, and color had fared over time with constant exposure to the elements.

 The test was designed as an endurance test, a fight to the finish, so we have not done any maintenance coats or touchups to the test panels.
 These products can be expected to have much longer lifespans if they are regularly maintained.
-(Find tips on keeping your brightwork healthy with the online version of the report.)

-How We’re Rating
+How We’re Rating the Marine Varnishes

 Testers rate each panel on three longterm performance criteria: coating integrity, gloss retention, and color retention.
 Excellent and Good coating integrity ratings mean that no maintenance is needed; a Fair indicates that it’s time for a maintenance coat; Poor means the fat lady has sung, and the coating would need to be removed and re-applied.
 Excellent ratings are given only to those with an uncompromised coating.
 This time, panels with Poor and Fair- coating integrity were pulled from the test.